-- Garnish with some coriander.
-Finely chopped coriander leaves can also be added to the salad if you wish.
+- Garnish with some cilantro (coriander).
+It can also be added to the salad if you wish.

 - A good red chilli powder substitute is cayenne pepper.
 If the red chilli pepper is too much, you can just add black pepper powder.

 - You can replace coriander with flat leaf parsley.

 - The citrus component can be lime or lemon.

 - You can use serrano or jalapeños if you can’t find green chillies.

 - Some known variations to the recipe include adding red radish, carrots, bell peppers, cabbage, pomegranate arils and mint leaves.

 - For some crunch, you can add peanuts, walnuts or some seeds such as pepitas, sunflower seeds or hemp seeds.

 - For a kachumber salad with vinegar, replace the lime or lemon juice with equal parts vinegar.